How to Plan Your Studies

 Project managers use a technique called creating a Work Breakdown Structure (WBS) to overcome complex projects on time.
 This starts with breaking down the project into small yet achievable tasks, all working towards a larger goal called milestone.
 Multiple milestones come one after another to get to the final project.
 Milestones can work in parallel for faster completion.
 Consider dividing the team into smaller teams and assigning a milestone to each sub-team for completion of projects before deadlines.

 Flexibility is a positive aspect that comes with modern study practice.
-Consider using online study tools such as online lectures, mentor on demand and visual aids to make up for any loss of study.
+Consider using online study tools such as online lectures, Tutor-on-Demand and visual aids to make up for any loss of study.
 Online tools help you study on your own terms which would not be possible a few years back.

 With advancing studies, some students like to get a sense of independence or simply try to earn some extra money through a part time job.
 Getting a part time job helps you get an idea of what to expect after you graduate.
 But it is easy to get too much involved in your job life which might adversely affect your studies.
 How do you balance your day job with studies?